Gibraltar is not on the FATF List of Countries that have been identified as having strategic AML deficiencies

 Compliance with FATF Recommendations

-The last Mutual Evaluation Report relating to the implementation of anti-money laundering and counter-terrorist financing standards in Gibraltar was undertaken by the Financial Action Task Force (FATF) in 2007.
-According to that Evaluation, Gibraltar was deemed Compliant for 12 and Largely Compliant for 20 of the FATF 40 + 9 Recommendations.
-It was Partially Compliant or Non-Compliant for 3 of the 6 Core Recommendations.
+The last Mutual Evaluation Report relating to the implementation of anti-money laundering and counter-terrorist financing standards in Gibraltar was undertaken in 2019.
+According to that Evaluation, Gibraltar was deemed Compliant for 15 and Largely Compliant for 15 of the FATF 40 Recommendations.
+It was deemed Highly Effective for 0 and Substantially Effective for 1 of the Effectiveness & Technical Compliance ratings.

 US Department of State Money Laundering assessment (INCSR)